 Retiring from coaching in 1988, Bert became an area scout, first for the Chicago Cubs, then the Montreal Expos and finally the Colorado Rockies, a job he held until recently.
 Bert’s knowledge of fundamentals, his thoroughness in observation, and his work ethic made him an excellent scout.

-Bert’s commitment to baseball is whole.
+Bert’s commitment to baseball is extraordinary.
 A well kept ballfield, properly worn uniform, and reasonably disciplined players are as important as home runs and shutouts.
 Properly executed fundamentals are as important as wins and championships.
 A coach is an expert in agronomy, botany of grasses, irrigation systems, meteorology and the characteristics of cloth and leather as well as the fundamentals and rules of baseball.
-A coach interrupts his or her leisure to move a sprinkler or put a tarp on a mound, even in the dark.
-Most of all, a coach, knowing that the only way a player will learn fundamentals is through repetition, learns how to use a fungo and uses it often.
-Now that Bert is fully retired, he is playing more of another game he loves, golf, but many an afternoon after a morning round he can be found on the College of the Sequoias ball field hitting fungos as an assistant coach.
+A coach, knowing that the only way a player will learn these fundamentals is through repetition, learns how to use a fungo and uses it often.
+Now that Bert is fully retired, he is playing more of another game he loves golf.
+Many an afternoon after a morning round he can be found on the College of the Sequoias ball field hitting fungos as an assistant coach.